jacobbednarz/acquia-sdk-ruby/README.md

 # If you wish to leverage an existing cloudapi.conf or netrc entry, that is
 # supported as well - just don't pass in the details and it will find it for you.
 client = Acquia::CloudApi::Client.new

-# Check if you have successfully auth'd.
-client.authenticated?
 ```

 ## Using a proxy or firewall?